-Extreme weather can take its toll on your car’s inside, outside and undercarriage.
+Extreme cold weather can take its toll on your car’s inside, outside and undercarriage.
 In some areas of the country, winter can be particularly rough on vehicles; snow and ice can leave dents and road salt can eat away at the body.
-Use this spring cleaning checklist to help restore your car to its previous luster.
+When the weather is cold and the arctic winds howl keeping your car clean is usually the last thing on your mind.
+But once warmer days start to come around again you may notice just how hard winter has been on your ride.
+Use this car spring cleaning checklist to help restore your car to its previous luster.

 1. Start From the Bottom

-The first step in freshening up your car for the warm weather is to remove salt from the underside of your vehicle.
+The first step to spring clean your car your car for the warm weather is to remove salt from the underside of your vehicle.
+Road salt has a tendency to get into nooks and crannies thanks to the thawing and trickling of slush.
+You need to get that salt off your vehicle before it has a chance to soak in and cause damage.
 There are two easy ways to do this:

 - Connect a garden hose to a spigot, drag the hose out to your car and reach directly underneath to wash out every exposed area.